PTA

 Statement of Nondiscrimination

+The District is committed to equal opportunity in educational programs, employment, and all access to institutional programs and activities.
 The District, and each individual who represents the District, shall provide access to its services, classes, and programs without regard to national origin, religion, age, gender, gender identity, gender expression, race or ethnicity, color, medical condition, genetic information, ancestry, immigration status, sexual orientation, marital status, physical or mental disability, pregnancy, or military and veteran status, or because he/she is perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.
+The Superintendent/President shall establish administrative procedures that ensure all members of the college community can present complaints regarding alleged violations of this policy and have their complaints heard in accordance with the Title 5 regulations and those of other agencies that administer state and federal laws regarding nondiscrimination.

 No District funds shall ever be used for membership, or for any participation involving financial payment or contribution on behalf of the District or any individual employed by or associated with it, to any private organization whose membership practices are discriminatory on the basis of national origin, immigration status, religion, age, gender, gender identity, gender expression, race, color, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, pregnancy, or military and veteran status, or because he/she is perceived to have one or more of the foregoing characteristics, or because of his/her association with a person or group with one or more of these actual or perceived characteristics.

-PTA Program Fees 2023*
+PTA Program Fees 2024*

 In-state tuition fees are $46 per unit and out-of-state tuition fees are $341/unit.
 All costs listed below are estimates and subject to change.
-You may download the 2022-2023 Financial Fact Sheet here.
+You may download the

-In-State Cost Out-of-State Cost
+In-State CostOut-of-State Cost

-Tuition - Year 1 (includes pre-requisite and GE courses) $2,162 $16,027
+Tuition - Year 1 (includes pre-requisite and GE courses)$2,162$16,027

-Tuition - Year 2 (includes GE courses) $1,610 $11,935
+Tuition - Year 2 (includes GE courses)$1,610$11,935

-Books and Supplies $50-$1,500 $50-$1,500
+Books and Supplies$0-$1,500$0-$1,500

-Physical Exam and Immunizations $0-$250 $0-$250
+Physical Exam and Immunizations$0-$250$0-$250

-Drug Screen and Background Check $0 $0-$100
+Drug Screen and Background Check$0$0-$100

-CPR and First Aid Training $100 $100
+CPR and First Aid Training$100$100

-Mendocino College Fees $68 $68
+Mendocino College Fees$68$68

-PTA Licensure Exam $650 $650
+PTA Licensure Exam$650$650

-PTA License Application $350 $350
+PTA License Application$350$350

 *Most textbooks are available to borrow from the MC library.